-- Some politicians are threatening to withhold support for raising the debt ceiling unless cuts to Social Security, Medicare, Medicaid and other government programs are part of a "deal." - The last time extremists held the government hostage, they obtained as ransom cost-shifting in FERS so that today, federal employees hired after 2013 pay more for their retirement.
-There must be no repeat of using federal retirement benefits to appease the extremists. - Even apart from the debt ceiling threats, lawmakers have called for the elimination of the FERS supplement and reductions in both FERS and CSRS COLAs, as well as a change in the basis for annuity calculations from a high 3 to high 5 calculation. - There are already three tiers under the Federal Employees Retirement System (FERS).
-Tier One, hired before 2013, pays 0.8% of salary for their pension, along with 6.2% of salary for Social Security.
+- The Fiscal Commission Act of 2023 (H.R.
+5779) introduced by Rep. Bill Huizenga (R-MI) would establish a fiscal commission that would "protect" Social Security, Medicare, Medicaid and other government programs by raising eligibility ages and cutting benefits. - The last such commission, known as Simpson-Bowles, issued a set of recommendations for cutting Social Security, Medicare, Medicaid and federal employee compensation.
+The only ones enacted were cuts to FERS.
+As a result, federal employees hired after 2013 pay far more for their retirement than coworkers hired before that date.
+If a benefit-slashing commission is established again, it must be prohibited from using federal retirement benefits to achieve budget savings. - These cuts created three tiers under the Federal Employees Retirement System (FERS).
+Tier One , hired before 2013, pays 0.8% of salary for their pension, along with 6.2% of salary for Social Security.
 This totals 7% of salary, the same amount federal employees paid for the Civil Service Retirement System (CSRS) that FERS replaced.
-Tier Two, applying to those hired in 2013, pays 3.1% of salary for their pension, along with 6.2% of salary for Social Security.
+Tier Two, applying to those hired in 2013, pays 3.1% of salary for their pension, along with 6.2% of salary for their pension, along with 6.2% of salary for Social Security.
 Tier Three is for those who entered the system in 2014 and after.
 They pay 4.4% of salary for their pension and 6.2% of salary for Social Security, 3.6 percentage points more than Tier One and 1.3 percentage points more than Tier Two.
-As unjustified as these increases are, House Republicans have proposed having no FERS annuity at all for new hires. - The Administration and Congress should not only resist any effort to cut social insurance programs, but also retract the retirement cuts affecting those hired after 2012.
-The federal government should neither follow nor accelerate declining living standards for this generation or the next.
+As unjustified as these increases are, House Republicans have proposed having no FERS annuity at all for new hires. - The Administration and Congress should strongly resist any effort to cut social insurance programs and/or federal employee compensation either through a fiscal commission or by other means.